-For many of us this is an occasion we Ho-heartedly welcome, and for others it’s a brave-face-occasion.
-Whether you fall into the former or latter category, you should still read our Christmas check-list to ensure you don’t do anything you might regret and wind up with a bag of coal under your tree!
+For many of us this is an occasion we Ho-heartedly welcome, and for others, it’s a brave-face-occasion.
+Whether you fall into the former or latter category, you should still read our Christmas check-list to ensure you don’t do anything you might regret.

 Attend: You may have the same disdain for the Christmas party as a pre-enlightened Ebeneezer Scrooge, but you should still consider it as obligatory.
 You’ve endured a year of emails, meetings and early starts, and now it’s time to have a bit of fun.
 It’s a great opportunity to really get to know your colleagues – so forget that you’re a Grinch for one night and have a few drinks on the company credit card!

-Work the room and socialise: Think of all those nameless faces you see in the halls every day… well this is your opportunity to really get to know them.
-So make an effort to chat to everyone; yes that includes Sarah from marketing who laughs nervously after every sentence and Mark from sales who spits when he talks!
+Work the room and socialise: Think of all those nameless faces you see in the halls every day… well, this is your opportunity to really get to know them.
+So make an effort to chat with everyone; yes that includes Sarah from marketing who laughs nervously after every sentence and Mark from sales who spits when he talks…

 Unless you work for a small company, most of us will rarely get the chance to speak to the VIPs – so take a deep breath, be brave and go for it.
 Most people will avoid them, which presents a great opportunity for you to make yourself known.
 You could start by thanking them for the party and telling a few (PC) jokes.
 Avoid talking about work and most importantly your salary or Christmas bonus!